 Online Master’s in Communication Programs for Residents of Rhode Island

 At present, there are no schools in Rhode Island that offer online master’s in communication programs.
 However, there are a number of out-of-state schools that accept students from Rhode Island that have online options for students interested in earning their graduate degree in communication online.
-Students who do not live near Smithfield or Kingston, or who cannot commute to campus on a regular basis for classes, may find out-of-state online programs to be a viable option.
-In addition, online programs may provide additional concentration options that are not offered by Bryant University or the University of Rhode Island, like strategic communication, public relations and marketing communication, or technical communication.
+Students who do not live near Kingston, or who cannot commute to campus on a regular basis for classes, may find out-of-state online programs to be a viable option.
+In addition, online programs may provide additional concentration options that are not offered by the University of Rhode Island, like strategic communication, public relations and marketing communication, or technical communication.

 Students in Rhode Island who are interested in an online master’s in communication program should note that not all online master’s in communication programs are authorized to accept students from all 50 states.
 For the most up-to-date information regarding geographical restrictions, students should check with an admissions advisor at their schools of interest before applying to an out-of-state program.